-An example of when it might not be possible to get the TR-20 peak discharges to fall within the calibration window of the regression is in the Blue Ridge physiographic region.
+An example of when it might not be possible to get the WinTR-20 peak discharges to fall within the calibration Window of the regression is in the Blue Ridge physiographic region.
 In this region, the area of limestone geology is a predictor variable in the Fixed Region regression equations.
-The area of limestone geology was digitized from a map given in Dillow (1996) and is not known with precision.
+The area of limestone geology was compiled from geologic mapping from several sources and is not known with precision.
 A slight shifting of the limestone geology boundary could significantly change the estimated percentage of limestone in a watershed with boundaries intersecting both limestone and non-limestone areas.
 The uncertainty in estimated limestone geology becomes larger as overall watershed area gets smaller.
 Errors and uncertainty in percent limestone geology can have a significant effect on the resultant flood discharges estimated by the Fixed Region regression equations.
-Because of the uncertainty associated with the determination of limestone geology, the TR-20 model estimates should NOT be calibrated to the Fixed Region regression equations for watersheds when there is a significant percentage of limestone (greater than 25 percent) in the watershed.
-For these watersheds, the TR-20 model estimates should be used for the design discharges.
-Although the TR-20 model estimates will be somewhat conservative, the Hydrology Panel believes this is a better alternative than underestimating the design discharges.
+Because of the uncertainty associated with the determination of limestone geology, the WinTR-20 model estimates should NOT be calibrated to the Fixed Region regression equations for watersheds when there is a significant percentage of limestone (greater than 25 percent) in the watershed.
+For these watersheds, the WinTR-20 model estimates should be used for the design discharges.
+Although the WinTR-20 model estimates will be somewhat conservative, the Hydrology Panel believes this is a better alternative than underestimating the design discharges.

-There may be situations where the TR-20 estimates are not applicable in the limestone areas, such as when the percentage of limestone area in the watershed is greater than 75 percent.
-Based on comparisons to gaging station data, the TR-20 estimates can be very conservative when the percentage of limestone area exceeds 75 percent.
+There may be situations where the WinTR-20 estimates are not applicable in the limestone areas, such as when the percentage of limestone area in the watershed is greater than 75 percent.
+Based on comparisons to gaging station data, the WinTR-20 estimates can be very conservative when the percentage of limestone area exceeds 75 percent.
 If there is a gaging station near the watershed outlet (within 50 percent of the drainage area of the watershed being studied) and the percentage of limestone in the watershed is greater than 75 percent, the analyst should use a weighted average of the gaging station estimates and the Fixed Region regression estimates for existing development conditions following the approach described later in Section 2.3, Estimates for Ungaged Sites near a Gaging Station.
-If there is no gaging station nearby, then the analyst should use the Fixed Region regression estimates for existing conditions.
-In each instance, the flood discharges for existing conditions should be adjusted for ultimate development based on the ratio of uncalibrated TR-20 flood discharges for the ultimate development and existing development conditions.
+If there is no gaging station nearby, then the analyst should use the Fixed Region regression estimates for ultimate development based on the ratio of uncalibrated TR-20 flood discharges for the ultimate development and existing development conditions.

-1.1.2 Issues Concerning the Selection of TR-20 Input Parameters
+1.1.2 Issues Concerning the Selection of WinTR-20 Input Parameters

 The first step is to use map and field investigations to select input parameters that are consistent with established hydrologic practice and give a reasonable simulation of existing watershed conditions.
-If inputs give results that are outside the calibration window, the designer will review the parameters used as inputs to define the TR-20 simulation.
+If inputs give results that are outside the calibration window, the designer will review the parameters used as inputs to define the WinTR-20 simulation.
 If the review indicates that a parameter may be incorrect, additional field and map investigations will be used to support any corrections.
-In no instance will TR-20 inputs be accepted that are outside the bounds of standard hydrologic practice.
+In no instance will WinTR-20 inputs be accepted that are outside the bounds of standard hydrologic practice.

-Before attempting to revise input parameters in a TR-20 calibration against one of the three approaches listed in Section 1.1.1, the designer should carefully study Chapter 3 of the present report and MD-SHA AWO92-351-046, "Analysis of the role of storm and stream parameters on the performance of SCS-TR-20 and HEC-1 under Maryland Conditions".
+Before attempting to revise input parameters in a WinTR-20 calibration against one of the three approaches listed in Section 1.1.1, the designer should carefully study Chapter 3 of the present report and MD-SHA AWO92-351-046, "Analysis of the role of storm and stream parameters on the performance of SCS-TR-20 and HEC-1 under Maryland Conditions" (Ragan and Pfefferkorn, 1992).